likebike/jsonface/README.md

 This is the rendered static jsonface website.

+This site's source code is in the 'website' branch.

-The source code is in the 'website' branch.
+The jsonface library source code is in the 'master' branch.